 - Guarded by dogs of legend, housing a wax version of Jimi Hendrix and Leonardi da Vinci and 5,000 fish, the Tokyo Tower is an aging but rather loved icon of Japan

-- Tales of Japanese cuisine, costume, and Kabuki Theatre: perhaps the longest running soap operas in the world
+- Tokyo: Japanese cuisine, costume, and Kabuki Theatre: perhaps the longest running soap operas in the world

 - A traditional Balinese wedding is an occasion for all to celebrate and your attendance is an honour – but dealing with the wedding feast can require some diplomacy

-- Travelling by Land Rover to remote mountain villages with gourmet catering will leave you with vivid memories of a little seen side of this beautiful island
+- Bali rainforest by 4WD: a little seen side of this beautiful island

-- In 1965 herons arrived in their hundreds in Petulu village in Bali.
-Are they really the lost souls of those in the mass graves after bloody massacres that have been written out of Indonesia’s history?
+- Village of White Herons: In 1965 herons arrived in their hundreds in the Bali village of Petulu .
+Are they really the lost souls of those in the mass graves after bloody massacres written out of Indonesia’s history?

 - One of the top 10 places in the world to celebrate New Year’s Eve: Puerta del Sol Madrid.
 Eat one grape per midnight chime, and when the golden ball falls thousands of Cava bottles uncork together.

 - Reputed to be the oldest event in all of Germany, the Dresden Christmas Market is actually a gathering of Christmas Markets, each with unique character – here are some.

 - Trier is the oldest city in Germany and the Trier Christmas Market has a spectacular setting that draws visitors from the surrounding region – and the world

 - Munich Christmas Market